 Alice uses four different polarization states of photons in this protocol.
-The horizontally and vertically polarized states, $|\leftrightarrow\rangle$ and $|\downarrow\rangle$, and a basis that is obtained by a 45° degree rotation, basis encoding \blacksquare $0 \cong \leftrightarrow\rangle, 1 \cong \! \uparrow\rangle$ \boxtimes $0 \cong \nearrow \rangle, 1 \cong \searrow \rangle$
+The horizontally and vertically polarized states, $|\leftrightarrow\rangle$ and $|\updownarrow\rangle$, and a basis that is obtained by a 45° degree rotation,

 Observation If Alice sends a bit choosing one encoding, but Bob has aligned his crystal to measure the other, then he will decode 0 with probability 1/2 and 1 with probability 1/2.